 It is completely safe to drink Butterfly Pea Flower Tea every day.
 However, it is not recommended for pregnant women and breastfeeding mothers

-There aren’t any known side effect of drinking Butterfly Pea Flower Tea.
+There aren’t any known side effects of drinking Butterfly Pea Flower Tea.
 However, overuse can cause nausea and diarrhea.

 How Often Can You Drink Butterfly Pea Flower Tea?